-VI.D.3.c) Indirect Supervision with Direct Supervision Available: The supervising physician is available by phone or other means, and able to provide supervision, but is not physically present within the site of care.

-VI.D.3.d) Oversight: The supervising physician is available to provide review and feedback of procedures or patient care encounters after care is delivered.
+Indirect Supervision with Direct Supervision Available: The supervising physician is available by phone or other means, and able to provide supervision, but is not physically present within the site of care. - VI.F.3.e) Oversight: The supervising physician is available to provide review and feedback of procedures or patient care encounters after care is delivered.

-VI.E.
+VI.G.
 Professionalism

-VI.E.1.
-The program, in partnership with its Sponsoring Institution, must educate residents and faculty members concerning the professional responsibilities of physicians, including their obligation to be appropriately rested and fit to provide the care required by their patients.
+- VI.G.1.
+The program, in partnership with its Sponsoring Institution, must educate residents and faculty members concerning the professional responsibilities of physicians, including their obligation to be appropriately rested and fit to provide the care required by their patients. - VI.G.2.

-VI.E.2.
 Residents and faculty members must demonstrate an understanding of their personal role in the:

-VI.E.2.a) provision of patient- and family-centered care; and,

-VI.E.2.b) safety and welfare of patients entrusted to their care, including the ability to report unsafe conditions and adverse events.
+VI.G.2.b) provision of patient- and family-centered care; and, VI.G.2.c) safety and welfare of patients entrusted to their care, including the ability to report unsafe conditions and adverse events.
+VI.G.3.

-VI.E.3.
 The program must provide a culture of professionalism that supports patient safety and personal responsibility.

-VI.E.4.
+VI.G.4.
 The program must provide a professional, civil, and respectful environment that is free from mistreatment, abuse, or coercion of students, residents, and faculty members.

-VI.E.5.
+VI.G.5.
 All residents and faculty members must demonstrate responsiveness to patient needs that supersedes self-interest, including the recognition that under certain circumstances, the best interests of the patient may be served by transitioning that patient's care to another qualified and rested provider.

-VI.E.6.
+VI.G.6.
 The program, in partnership with its Sponsoring Institution, should have a process for education of residents and faculty members regarding unprofessional behavior, as well as a confidential process for reporting, investigating, and addressing such concerns.

-VI.F.
-Well-Being

-VI.F.1.
+VI.H.
+W Investigating, and addressing such concerns.
+Vell-Being VI.H.
+W VI.H.1.
+Vell-Being The program, in partnership with its Sponsoring Institution, must demonstrate a responsibility to address well-being of residents and faculty members, which includes policies and programs that encourage optimal well-being, access to health and personal care, and recognition VI.H.1.
 The program, in partnership with its Sponsoring Institution, must demonstrate a responsibility to address well-being of residents and faculty members, which includes policies and programs that encourage optimal well-being, access to health and personal care, and recognition of burnout, depression, and substance abuse.

-VI.F.2.
-The responsibility of the program, in partnership with its Sponsoring Institution, to address well-being must include:

-VI.F.2.a) attention to scheduling, work intensity, and work compression minimizing non-physician obligations and providing administrative support to impact resident well-being;

-VI.F.2.b) evaluating workplace safety;

-VI.F.2.c) providing the opportunity to attend medical, mental health, and dental care appointments; and,

-VI.F.2.d) attention to resident and faculty member burnout, depression, and substance abuse.
+The responsibility of the program, in partnership with its Sponsoring VI.H.1.
+VI.H.2.
+The program, in partnership with its Sponsoring Institution, must demonstrate a responsibility to address well-being of residents and faculty members, which includes policies and programs that encourage optimal well-being, access to health and personal care, and recognition of burnout, depression, and substance abuse.
+The responsibility of the program, in partnership with its Sponsoring Institution, to address well-being must include: attention to scheduling, work intensity, and work compression minimizing non-physician obligations and providing VI.H.1.
+VI.H.2.
+VI.H.2.b) The program, in partnership with its Sponsoring Institution, must demonstrate a responsibility to address well-being of residents and faculty members, which includes policies and programs that encourage optimal well-being, access to health and personal care, and recognition of burnout, depression, and substance abuse.
+The responsibility of the program, in partnership with its Sponsoring Institution, to address well-being must include: attention to scheduling, work intensity, and work compression minimizing non-physician obligations and providing administrative support to impact resident well-being;